drio/unixmagic/README.md

 is not just about explaining what things are, but understanding why they mattered—both technically and culturally—in the evolution of Unix.

+Here you have the original poster (first image) and a custom puzzle I ordered, featuring the poster's image.

 <div align="center">
 <img src="static/ump.webp" width="400">
 <img src="static/puzzle.webp" width="400">